Azure, six lions rampant Or, 3, 2 and 1.

 Angel, Heart enflamed, Sacred Heart of Jesus, Paschal lamb, Dragon, Wyvern, Phoenix, Garuda, Griffin, Sea-griffin, Winged hand, Our Lady of Mercy, Pegasus, Saint George, Mermaid, Trinity, Triton, Golden fleece, Unicorn and Ouroboros.

-Port and windows, Between, Watercolor, Pointed, Armed, Azure, Boa, Bordure, Overall, Wreath, Charged, Castle, Crest, Ogee, Crown, Crowned, Quarterly, Outlined in sable, Dexter, In chief, Coat of arms, Mullet, Personal, Gules, Illuminated, Interpreted, Mantling, Langued, Motto, Lion, Masoned, Semi-circular, Eight, Or, Party per pale, Argent, Without divisions, Civic, Purpure, Rampant, Kingdom of Castile and Leon, Sable, Grasping, Crest and mantling, Plain tincture, Freehand, Three, One and Helm.
+Port and windows, Between, Watercolor, Pointed, Armed, Azure, Boa, Bordure, Overall, Wreath, Charged, Castle, Upon (wreath), Crest, Ogee, Crown, Crowned, Created, Quarterly, Triple-towered, Outlined in sable, Dexter, In chief, Coat of arms, Personal, Gules, Illuminated, Interpreted, Mantling, Langued, Motto, Lion, Masoned, Semi-circular, Or, Party per pale, Argent, Without divisions, Civic, Purpure, Rampant, Sable, Grasping, Crest and mantling, Plain tincture, Freehand, Three, One and Helm.

 Dr. Antonio Salmerón y Cabañas,